London

 What makes this hotel unique

-• Just 30 rooms, each with dedicated personal butler 24/7
+• 30 rooms only, each with assigned personal butler 24/7

 • Executive Lounge with champagne, canapés and afternoon tea included all day